 With nowhere to go there is time to look back.
 This time to the year 2016.
 My most busy year regarding traveling so far.

 In 2016 I spent more than 100 days abroad.
 For business and also to a lesser extend for leisure.
 I love to travel.
-The more the better but there is a limited and it seems that in 2016 I reached it.
+The more the better but there is a limit and I guess in 2016 I reached it.
 I traveled to Tawain, Hong Kong, Kuala Lumpur, Jakarta, Bangkok, Manila, New Delhi, Mumbai, Agra and also for the first time to Tokyo and Osaka, Japan.

 We also spent our usual three weeks in the South West of the USA.
 This time during a heat wave in June where we also stayed over night in Death Valley at close to record temperatures.
 And we spent a couple of days in Croatia and a skiing vacation at home in the Austrian Alps.
 What a year!